thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   video: ""
 contentColumnTitle: Plan your perfect hens party cruise
 contentColumn: >-
   How does your perfect hen's party look?
-A relaxed afternoon on the water with swimming and sunbathing, an elegant morning tea with mimosas or a wild hen's night party with all the hen's party trimmings?
+A relaxed afternoon on the water wit

+  h swimming and sunbathing, an elegant morning tea with mimosas or a wild hen's night party with all the hen's party trimmings?
 The choice is totally yours and we are here to help with whatever you wish.

   We are continually striving to create the best experience possible for our guests.
 We understand that you want your special day to be memorable, fun, relaxing and stress free and that is exactly where we come in.